silhavyj/KIV-PSI-task04/README.md

 end
 ```

 As of now, router R2 is reachable from subnet `10.10.2.0/27`.
-However, since there is now reverse route set up yet, ping messages will not be sent back to the source (PC_1).
+However, since there is no reverse route set up yet, ping messages will not be sent back to the source (PC_1).
 This could be verified using WireShark.

 <img src="img/03.gif">